clojure-emacs/cider/doc/miscellaneous_features.md

 As the infomercials always say, "But wait, there's more!"
-If simultaneous Clojure and ClojureScript REPLs, interactive programming, code completion, stacktrace navigation, test running, and debugging weren't enough for you, CIDER delievers several additional features.
+If simultaneous Clojure and ClojureScript REPLs, interactive programming, code completion, stacktrace navigation, test running, and debugging weren't enough for you, CIDER delivers several additional features.

 ## Evaluating Clojure Code in the Minibuffer